pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 ------------------------------------
 Send expression at point to IPython interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-expression-ipython-noswitch
 --------------------------------------
 Send expression at point to IPython interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-expression-ipython-dedicated
 ---------------------------------------
-Send expression at point to IPython interpreter.
+Send expression at point to IPython unique interpreter.

 py-execute-expression-ipython-dedicated-switch
 ----------------------------------------------
-Send expression at point to IPython interpreter.
+Send expression at point to IPython unique interpreter and switch to result.

 py-execute-expression-python3
 -----------------------------